nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Here is how we support you in leave management.

-#### Setting total leaves for an employee
+#### Setting total leave for an employee

-You can set the total leave available to an employee when adding them to the database.
-This can be done by specifying the leaves in the `l/` tag for the `add` command.
+You can set the total leave available for an employee when adding them to the database.
+This can be done by including the optional leave field, `l/`, when using the `add` command.

 Example: `add n/Yi Long Ma j/Chief Operating Officer d/General Management l/20` adds an employee, and specifies his **total leave** to be **20**.

 #### Checking if an employee is on leave

-There are two ways to check for availability of employees.
+There are two ways to check for the live availability of employees.

-First is using the `view-department` command: `view-department general management` opens up a table to show all the employees of the dedpartment.
-The number of employees available or on leave will be shown.
+First is using the `view-department` command: `view-department general management` opens up a table to show all the employees of the general management department.
+The number of employees in the department that are available or on leave will be shown.

-The other is using the `view` command, or simply just clicking on the profile card of a specific employee: `view 1`, or clicking on the first person card in the list of employees, opens up the full information of the employee on the right hand side of the screen.
+The other is using the `view` command, or simply just clicking on the profile card of a specific employee: `view 1`, or clicking on the first person card in the current list of employees, opens up the full information of the employee on the right hand side of the screen.
 You will be able to check if they are on leave by looking for the "On Leave" field.
-**[Insert description of how Coydir enables live tracking of `isOnLeave`]**

 #### Adding a leave period for an employee: `add-leave`